-Why Do I Have a Sudden Loss of Vision?
+Why Do I Have a Sudden Vision Loss?

-When Should Vision Loss be Considered an Emergency?
+When Should Loss of Vision be Considered an Emergency?

 How can I Prevent Loss of Vision at South Bay Retina?

-If you want to protect your eyes from a loss of vision, you should be scheduling regular eye exams with your ophthalmologist.
-By identifying symptoms and causes of vision loss early on, we can best protect your vision.
+If you want to protect your eyes, you should be scheduling regular eye exams with your ophthalmologist.
+By identifying symptoms and causes early on, we can best protect your vision.

 Request an Appointment in San Jose or Gilroy, California

 If you are experiencing any problems with your vision, contact South Bay Retina.
 Schedule at one of our two locations in the South Bay: San Jose and Gilroy.
 Call (408) 294-3534 for our San Jose and Gilroy office.
 You can also click the button below to schedule an appointment online.